1. Why migrate to a Brazilian manufacturer: the problem is not technical, it is operational

 For industries with critical OEE (refineries, mining operations, sugar-ethanol mills in harvest, pulp and paper), this difference is worth more than the unit price of the equipment.

-FBCN follows ASME B73.1 (Specification for Horizontal End Suction Centrifugal Pumps for Chemical Process) and is dimensionally compliant with ISO 2858 (End-suction centrifugal pumps — Designation, nominal duty point and dimensions).
-This means that critical installation dimensions — distance between flanges, shaft height, position of base mounting holes, nominal suction and discharge diameter — are standardized and identical to pumps from any other manufacturer following these same standards.
+FBCN follows ASME B73.1 (Specification for Horizontal End Suction Centrifugal Pumps for Chemical Process) and is dimensionally compliant with ASME B73.1 (End-suction centrifugal pumps: Designation, nominal duty point and dimensions).
+This means that critical installation dimensions (distance between flanges, shaft height, position of base mounting holes, nominal suction and discharge diameter) are standardized and identical to pumps from any other manufacturer following these same standards.

 The practical advantage is that the concrete base, electric motor, coupling, suction and discharge piping and flanges do not need to be modified.
 The old pump comes out, FBCN goes in the same place, with the same motor-pump set.
 In a well-planned maintenance shutdown, complete replacement of a normalized pump happens in an 8-hour shift, including disassembly of the old unit, FBCN installation, laser alignment and performance test.